cno-enterprise-services/astro_camp/lesson_3.md

 # Lesson 3: Adding Movement and Collision Detection
 Welcome to Lesson 3 of creating your Mars Rover game!
-In this lesson, you'll learn how to things move in the game environment using Pygame.
+In this lesson, you'll learn how to make things move in the game environment using Pygame.
 By the end of this lesson, you'll have a complete game.

 ## Learning Objectives
 By the end of this lesson, students will be able to: